SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

-For Multi-Repo Tasks, we define \textit{Orchestration Complexity} to reflect the depth of inter-repository coordination required to complete a workflow.
-We operationalize this using the collaboration chain length specified during data construction, measured by the number of distinct repositories that must be invoked sequentially, with each agent’s output serving as the input to the next.
-To isolate interoperability and cross-domain data handoff accuracy from higher-order planning complexity, we restrict workflows to linear dependency chains.
-Tasks are categorized into three tiers: Easy (2--3 repositories), Medium (4--5 repositories), and Hard (6+ repositories).
+For multi-repo tasks, we define Orchestration Complexity as the depth of inter-repository coordination required by a workflow.
+This measure is derived directly from the sequential multi-agent chain specified during data construction, namely the number of repository-level steps that must be executed in order.
+The tasks are grouped into three tiers: Easy (2--3 steps), Medium (4--5 steps), and Hard (6+ steps).